top of page

 I like to use a stool as my working surface because it is a good height below the level of the stove to allow gravity to drain the apple juice from my steam juicer into my container.
 Place something like a wood cutting board or a folded cloth on the stool to protect it from the heat and sticky messes that are inevitably made.

 After the apple juice has collected in the middle portion of the steam juicer I strain it into a heat-resistant container.
-If I am making only one batch I pour the hot apple juice directly into my hot jars from the oven.
-This saves time and effort of reheating the juice later.
-If I am doing multiple batches or it is a byproduct of another recipe then I just collect the apple juice until the end of my canning session.
-At that point, I heat the juice up to 190 degrees and maintain it there for 5 minutes.
+Then, I heat the juice up to 190 degrees and maintain it there for 5 minutes.

 Processing Apple Juice:

-After your jars are filled, place the lid and ring on fingertip tight and place them in the boiling water bath.
+After filling your jars, wipe the rim with a clean cloth, place the lid and ring on fingertip tight, and place them in the boiling water bath canner.
 Process for 10 minutes if at sea level.
 (Adjust the processing time if you are above 1000 feet.)

 Processing of apple juice complete.